GrafiteInc/Docs/docs/utilities/forms.md

 ##### LivewireForm
 Livewire form is more basic, ignoring buttons, allowing for `public $onKeydown` as well as the ease of passing the Component `$data` into the form via the `make()` method.
 If you wish to use the whole form notion, then set the `$method` to whatever you wish, by default its set to *submit*.

+##### WizardForm
+The wizard form enables developers to create a wizard like experience for their form submission.
+It collects the specified fields and sets them into steps defined in the Form class.
+The Next and Previous buttons can be modified and they run basic HTML5 validation as you move forward.

 ## Config

 In general all classes are defined in the config, which means you can avoid Boostrap if you want to.
 You can also set the form class directly on the form itself.